How to repair a dryer that won't stop running

 The cool-down thermostat is responsible for continuing to tumble clothes when the dry cycle is over to avoid wrinkles.
 If the cool-down thermostat fails, the dryer may run too long or the dryer won’t turn off unless you open the door.
 Where the cool-down thermostat is located will depend on your dryer’s make and model—refer to the owner’s manual or check the manufacturer’s website for more information.

-You can check the cool-down thermostat by unplugging your dryer and using a multimeter to check to see if the circuit is working, or contact a dryer repair expert for help.
+You can check the cool-down thermostat by unplugging your dryer and using a multimeter to check to see if the circuit is working, or if that's not something you're comfortable with, contact a dryer repair expert for help.

 Reliable protection for the major appliances you rely on